klausbetz/apple-identity-provider-keycloak/README.md

 See a [`Dockerfile` example](docs/README_docker_installation.md).

+## Upgrading your existing installation

+Please refer to [UPGRADE.md](UPGRADE.md).
+In rare cases, you are required to perform some steps to make the extension work again after an upgrade.

 ## Compatibility

 Since this package implements internal Keycloak SPIs, there's a chance this extension breaks with a new major version of Keycloak.
-See compatibility list below to find the version that suits your Keycloak version.
+See the compatibility list below to find the version that suits your Keycloak version.

 | Keycloak Version                        | Extension Version                 |
 |-----------------------------------------|-----------------------------------|